wpendl99/.github/profile/webServers/amazonWebServicesEc2/amazonWebServicesEc2.md

 1. Open the AWS console in your browser and log in.
 1. Navigate to the EC2 service.
+1. Change your region (top right corner) to `US East (Ohio) - us-east-2`
 1. Select the option to `Launch instance`.
 1. Give your instance a meaningful name.
 Perhaps use a convention such as [owner]-[purpose]-[version].

    ![AWS Instance name](webServerAWSName.jpg)

 1. We have created an Amazon Machine Image (AMI) for you to use as the base for your server.
 It has Ubuntu, Node.js, Caddy Server, and PM2 built right in so that you do not have to install them.
-Paste this AMI ID (`ami-0809a0cb9b76bf010`) into the search box and press enter.
+Paste this AMI ID (`ami-0809a0cb9b76bf010`) into the search box and press enter. (if no matches are found, make sure that your region is set to `US East (Ohio) - us-east-2`)

    ![AWS Instance name](webServerAWSAmi.jpg)